Build to Launch

 Most people start with data connectors or research tools.
 Useful, but incremental.

-After interviewing Jing Xie about MemMachine, the open-source AI memory layer his team built at MemVerge, I got fully inspired and extended my own memory layer for Claude.
+After interviewing about MemMachine, the open-source AI memory layer his team built at MemVerge, I got fully inspired and extended my own memory layer for Claude.
 An MCP that I call it ai-memory-agent.

 Memory changes the whole relationship.
 Claude goes from “tool I explain things to every session” to “collaborator who knows my projects, my voice, my decisions.”
 This is the MCP that makes every other MCP more powerful.